shadowhen/EquipBestItem/README.md

 ## Installation

+### Easy way

-You can download the mod at [NexusMods](https://www.nexusmods.com/mountandblade2bannerlord/mods/369) and follow instructions.
+You can download the mod at [NexusMods](https://www.nexusmods.com/mountandblade2bannerlord/mods/1996) and follow instructions.

+###  Build using Visual Studio
+1. Clone this repositiory into your Mount & Blade II Bannerlord/modules/
+2. Go to EquipBestItem/src/ and open the solution using Visual Studio
+3. Build and run the solution
+4. Make sure EquipBestItem is selected on the launcher
+5. Press play and confirm

 ## License